 One of the most talked about additions to a shade is the glide elbow, noted as the “Easy Removal” on some of the shade names on our site.
 By adding such a system, adding or subtracting a shade becomes much easier, especially on taller shades.
 Essentially, the glide elbow functions as a lever that when tightened with an electric drill, it pulls the shade taut.
 When loosened, the arm of the lever moves backwards decreasing the tension on shade.
 With the addition of glide elbows, the fabric of a shade requires less physical muscle to pull tight.

 The majority of the shades that are found on the commercial market today provide protection from the sun rather than rain.
-However, they are often made from PTFE Fiber fabric, which is the same polymer used to coat non-stick pans.
-Which, if you’ve ever heated up a droplet of water in a non-stick pan, you’ve seen how you can chase it around as it slowly evaporates.
+Canvases are extremely durable and are able to create canopies that will provide lasting shade.
+The canvas is made of PTFE Fiber fabric, which is the same polymer used to coat non-stick pans.
+If you’ve ever heated up a droplet of water in a non-stick pan, you’ve seen how you can chase it around as it slowly evaporates.
 That is to say that the water stays on top of the surface rather than being absorbed into it.
-Posts and hardware are constructed from steel.
-Posts are powder coated as well.
+Posts and hardware are constructed from steel and powder coated for longevity and durability.

-What’s a Sealed Engineer Drawing and Why Do I Need One
+What a Sealed Engineer Drawing is and Why You Need One

 Shades are considered a building and require a building permit to be put up in a public space.
 To apply for that permit, a Sealed Engineer Drawing often needs to be submitted with the application to prove that the structure will meet that area’s building codes.
 With an additional fee and furnishing us with your zip code for the area where the shade(s) will be built, a Sealed Engineer Drawing can be provided matching your specific building code.
 Please note, that in areas that are subject to more stringent building codes, there may be a change to the overall price of the shade.
 All prices shown are the most basic models available.